jonathanulco/laurakalbag-dot-com/content/posts/you-wont-believe-what-happens-next/index.md

 {{< figure >}}
   {{< link href="http://www.pnas.org/content/112/4/1036/F2.large.jpg" >}}
-  	{{< imgsrcset src="161.jpg" alt="Diagram showing the correlation between how many likes on Facebook and how well the algorithm knows you" >}}
+  	{{< img src="161.jpg" alt="Diagram showing the correlation between how many likes on Facebook and how well the algorithm knows you" >}}
   {{< /link >}}
 {{< /figure >}}